rajvipulraj401/IntvQuestionsFINAL/React.md

 and when we pass no dependancy array then the callback function runs every time when the component is re-rendered.

-and finally if we pass any value in the dependancy array then the callback function only runs when the value inside the dependacy array changes and alos when the component is mounted for the first time.
+and finally if we pass any value in the dependancy array then the callback function runs two times one when the component is mounted and other times whenever the value inside the dependacy array changes

 ### **How to implement**